Describing Amoebas: Introduction

-Resolving this conjecture may require a better understanding of amoebas, for which we suggest two problems.
-The first is to show that if the amoeba of $V$ has smaller dimension than expected, $\min\{n,2\dim_\CC V\}$, then $V$ has a particular structure described in Section~\ref{S:dimension} which explains its dimension.
-We prove this when the amoeba of $V$ has the minimal possible dimension, showing in that case that $V$ is a single orbit of a subtorus.
+Determining which varieties admit a finite amoeba basis will require a better understanding of amoebas, for which we suggest two problems.
+In Section~\ref{S:dimension}, we identify a structure of a variety $V$ which implies that it has dimension smaller dimension than expected, $\min\{n,2\dim_\CC V\}$.
+We originally conjectured that this condition was necessary, which was subsequently proven by Draisma, Rau, and Yuen~\cite{DRY}.
+When the amoeba of $V$ has the minimal possible dimension, we show that $V$ is a single orbit of a subtorus.
+It remains an open problem to develop methods to recognize when a variety has this structure.
 The second problem asks for a description of the coamoeba and algebraic amoeba (the projection of $V$ to $\RR_>^n$) of a variety $V$ as semi-algebraic sets.
+Both questions, dimension and description as semi-algebraic sets are open and interesting for linear subspaces.
 We exhibit such a description for amoebas of lines.

 We give some background in Section~\ref{S:background}.
 In Section~\ref{S:SA} we observe that coamoebas and algebraic amoebas are semi-algebraic sets and describe the algebraic amoeba of a line as a semi-algebraic set.
-Section~\ref{S:dimension} considers the problem of determining the dimension of an amoeba, solving it when the amoeba has minimal dimension.
-In Section~\ref{S:not_finite} we study when a variety has a finite amoeba basis.
+Section~\ref{S:dimension} considers the problem of determining the dimension of an amoeba, and in Section~\ref{S:not_finite} we study when a variety has a finite amoeba basis.

-Since this paper appeared on the arXiv, the problem of determining the dimension of an amoeba has been solved by Draisma, Rau, and Yuen~\cite{DRY}.

-We thank Timo de Wolff, Avgust Tsikh, and Ilya Tyomkin for stimulating conversations, with special thanks to Jan Draisma who pointed out an error in our treatment of dimension in the original version.
-We also thank the Institute Mittag-Leffler for its hospitality.
+We thank Timo de Wolff, Avgust Tsikh, Ilya Tyomkin, Jan Draisma, and Jo\~{a}o Gouveia for stimulating conversations.
+We also thank the Institute Mittag-Leffler for its hospitality during the writing of this manuscript.